johnrbell/thx.bz/README.md

 Session management from scratch.

-All design work for front end is done with custom CSS and JavaScript and jQuery
+All front end styling done with custom CSS

+All front end mouse/key actions are JavaScript and jQuery